ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 To validate sending message to RabbitMQ do the following steps:

 * Go to the App console - simulator tab [http://localhost:8080/#/simulator](http://localhost:8080/#/simulator)
-* Select RabbitMQ and then the number of message to send.
+* Select RabbitMQ toggle and then the number of message to send.

 ![1](docs/rmq-simulator.png)

-* Access Rabbit MQ Console: [http://localhost:15672/#/](http://localhost:15672/#/) user RabbitMQ
+* Access Rabbit MQ Console: [http://localhost:15672/#/](http://localhost:15672/#/) user RabbitMQ, to verify messages are in the queue,

 ![2](docs/rmq-items-msg.png)

 ### IBM MQ

-Using the same approach we can select to send to MQ:
+Using the same approach as above, we can select to send to IBM MQ: use the IBM MQ toggle and send some messages:

 ![3](docs/mq-simulator.png)